rikosintie/CookBook/Aruba/SSH-Keys.md

 Enter passphrase for key '/Users/mhubbard/.ssh/hubbard':
 Press any key to continue
 ```
+**Note:** You can enable ssh keys and still use username/password.
+If your client doesn't have your private key, it will just use the username/password created on the switch.
+The HPE document in the reference section explains how to prevent username/password logins if you have ssh public key enabled.<br/>

 On Windows, you are probably using a client like SecureCRT, follow their instructions to add the key to the connection.
 This is usually a simple "Click a button and browse" operation.